legendare-algorithms/hardcore-predicate/README.md

 # Hi there!
 I'm Alex and this is my place for learning and having fun!

-* 🌍  I'm a software engineer & writer based in CA who loves electro swing jazz and French Bossa Nova
+* 🌍  I'm a software engineer & writer based in CA/Boston who loves electro swing jazz and French Bossa Nova
 * 🚀  I'm currently working with a start-up
 * 🧠  On the side, I'm currently reading Market Mind Games and doing Google's ML Camp
 * 🤝  I love working on interesting projects and solving challenges!